djdagovs/zippyshare/README.md

 # This script no longer works for every Zippyshare url.
 ### Zippyshare requires better javascript handling than this script is intended to offer.
-There are other command-line downloaders with broader dependencies that do support Zippyshare.
+There are other command-line downloaders with broader dependencies that do support all Zippyshare javascript shenanigans.

 ## zippyshare.sh
 ### bash script for downloading zippyshare files